 Can you help get ready for dinner?
-How many plates, cups, knives and
+How many plates, cups, knives and forks or spoons will you need for each person?

 Share a story with an adult.
 What was your favourite part of the story?
-Who is your favourite person in the storu?
+Who is your favourite person in the story?

 Look in the cupboard for three different sized tins or packets.
 Feel them.
 Are they heavy or light?
 Can you work out which is the heaviest?
 Which is the lightest?
-Put them in order.
+Put them in

-Read a favourite story with a family memher
+Read a favourite story with a family

-If it is safe to do so - visit your local library.
+If it is safe to do so - visit your local libraru